Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5ps.md

 On Wednesday and Friday of this week you cultivated, grew, and examined the microbes from your skin.

-**4.a.** Describe in your own words what is the microbiome, and provide a current example of study of the microbiome (include references if needed) (Max 100 words)
+**4.a.** Describe in your own words what is the microbiome, and provide a current example of study of the microbiome (include references if needed) (3-4 sentences)

 **4.b.** Name 2 key methods used to study the microbiome?
 (Bullet points)